Packing Guidance for Peru

 Do not bring any drug that has not been authorized by the Peace Corps for medical purposes without prior consultation with Office of Health Services Pre-Service.
 This includes prescription and over-the-counter drugs.
 Illicit drugs, including marijuana and related products such as CBD and herbal substances such as kratom, are prohibited during Peace Corps service, even if they are legal in your home of residence.
 If you use, possess, or distribute illicit drugs, you will be administratively separated from service.

-Below is guidance on clothing expectations and cultural norms for work, leisure, and recreation.
+Below is guidance on clothing expectations and cultural norms for work as well as leisure and recreation.

 Work clothing